Updated: Nov 16

 For the friends and family of the grievers:

 If you think you want to say something, just do it.
-Imperfect contact is better than none.
+Imperfect and awkward contact is better than none.
 Make it genuine, even say "I don't know what to say, but I'm here and I love you and I'm thinking of you."

 If you're a doer - deliver a gift card, provide a meal, consider a gift that honors their loved one (like a donation in their name), or bring them something that reminds you of the person that they miss.